Online MA in applied child and adolescent development

-- at least one general psychology, human development, or a social science course with a grade B or higher.
-If you are a student at the University of Minnesota, we encourage you to take CPSY 2301: Intro to Child Psychology.
+- at least one psychology course (lifespan, child, or developmental psychology prefered) or human development course, grade B or higher.
+If you're a student at the University of Minnesota (U of M), we encourage you to take CPSY 2301: Intro to Child Psychology.

 Applicants to the child life track, must also:

-- complete at least 100 hours of paid or volunteer work in a pediatric health care setting preferably under the supervision of a certified child specialist.
+- complete at least 100 hours of paid or volunteer work in a pediatric health care setting, preferably under the supervision of a certified child specialist.
+View the Association of Child Life Professionals list of student volunteer and research opportunities that have met student needs in the past.

 - complete, or have in-progress, a child life practicum experience (recommended, but not required).